aws-samples/aws-serverless-workshops/Auth/0_GettingStarted/README.md

 ### AWS Account

-In order to complete this workshop, you'll need an AWS account and access to create and manage the AWS services that are used in this workshop, including Cloud9, Cognito, API Gateway, Lambda, and DynamoDB.
+In order to complete this workshop, you'll need an AWS account and access to create and manage the AWS services that are used in this workshop, including Cloud9, Cognito, API Gateway, Lambda, DynamoDB, and IAM policies and roles.

 The code and instructions in this workshop assume only one participant is using a given AWS account at a time.
 If you attempt sharing an account with another participant, you will encounter naming conflicts for certain resources.
 You can work around this by using distinct Regions, but the instructions do not provide details on the changes required to make this work.